Here are some of the most frequently asked questions about Operation Warm. Click on a question to find the answer.

 What Ages, Grades and Sizes Do You Serve?

-Our mission is focused on serving children in need between the ages of three and thirteen, which usually covers preschool through eighth grade.
+Our mission is focused on serving children in need between the ages of three and thirteen, which usually covers preschool through sixth grade.
 Because children come in a wonderful variety of sizes, so do our coats!
 We offer boys coats and girls coats in sizes from 2T up to Adults XXL.

 What Color Are Your Coats?

 Each year, dozens of different coat color combinations are carefully chosen.
 Our goal is to provide beautiful, colorful, stylish coats that are as bright as the smiles they produce.
+Learn more on Our Coats page.

 Is There Really That Much Need?